scalabli/yadig/docs/index.rst

 ------------

-This part of the documentation, which is mostly prose, begins with some background information about Flask, then focuses on step-by-step instructions for web development with Flask.
+This part of the documentation, which is mostly prose, begins with some background information about Citus, then focuses on step-by-step instructions for web development with Citus.

 .. toctree::
    :maxdepth: 2